Lamest Classics: The impeccably weird Saab 9000

 Incongruous

-The Saab 900 was technically a large vehicle, based on interior volume.
+The Saab 9000 was technically a large vehicle, based on interior volume.
 It was marketed to ascending-status suburban yuppies.
-It had power from its own 2.3-liter 4-cylinder that, in high-spec Aero trim, rivaled the still-Japanese-market-only Subaru WRX.
-In low-boost versions it was touted as providing “eco-power”.
-Sound familiar?

-Showing signs of the 50 percent stake that GM took in Saab in 1989, it was newly available with a V6 engine for ’95.
-But even this couldn’t make the car totally normal: It was a high-spec engine originally developed by GM Europe for its Opel brand, and would later find a home in the notably awful Cadillac Catera.
-But though most V6s have a bank angle of 60 degrees, this one was 54 degrees.
+Showing signs of the 50 percent stake that GM took in Saab in 1989, there was an available V6 engine for ’95.
+But even this mass-market anime couldn’t make the car totally normal: It was originally developed by GM Europe as a high-tech option for its Opel brand, and would later find a home in the notably awful Cadillac Catera.
+Most V6s have a bank angle of 60 degrees, but this one was 54 degrees.
 Ostensibly for packaging reasons.

 Oh, and the price.